wp-plugins/cyrillic-slugs/readme.txt

 Contributors: pbosakov
 Tags: cyrillic, slugs
 Requires at least: 2.0.2
-Tested up to: 2.1.3
+Tested up to: 3.9.2
 Stable tag: trunk

 Converts Cyrillic letters in post slugs to their Latin phonetic equivalent.

 == Description ==

-Since Permlinks that contain Cyrillic may cause problems on some server setups, this plugin will work around this problem by updating the automatic Post Slug generation code.
-In this way, posts which have a title in Cyrillic will have permlinks transliterated in Latin characters.
+Since Permalinks that contain Cyrillic may cause problems on some server setups, this plugin will work around this problem by updating the automatic Post Slug generation code.
+In this way, posts which have a title in Cyrillic will have permalinks transliterated in Latin characters.

 == Installation ==